-- 28. Working with stakeholders to develop effective strategies such as rate reductions/set up grants/marketing assistance/rent free period offers and shopfront improvements - 29.
-Identifying support packages to encourage a mix of retail premises in Middlegate, Devonshire Street, King Street, Corn Market, Great Dockray and the pedestrianised area centered on Angel Lane - 30.
-Exploring with the owners the impediments to the letting of the empty retail units in New Squares and to explore the option of using open space in this area for events and functions - 31.
-Remaining committed to the Living Wage Foundation - 32.
-Developing a youth advisory group - 33.
+- 29. Working with stakeholders to develop effective strategies such as rate reductions/set up grants/marketing assistance/rent free period offers and shopfront improvements - 30.
+Identifying support packages to encourage a mix of retail premises in Middlegate, Devonshire Street, King Street, Corn Market, Great Dockray and the pedestrianised area centered on Angel Lane - 31.
+Exploring with the owners the impediments to the letting of the empty retail units in New Squares and to explore the option of using open space in this area for events and functions - 32.
+Remaining committed to the Living Wage Foundation - 33.
 Installing Town Council branded signage to Council managed sites, assets, street furniture, and facilities - 34.
-Reviewing Tourism product/marketing/Heritage/Interpretation offer and develop a strategy for tourism and marketing - 35.
+Reviewing tourism product/marketing/heritage/interpretation offer and develop a strategy for tourism and marketing - 35.
 Developing a thriving monthly market/farmers'/themed market and exploring the potential transfer of the Town's Market Charter to the Town Council - 36.
-Working with EDC and other stakeholders to rekindle interest in improvements to Castle Park and developing the park as a major tourist attraction - 37.
-Exploring the Beacon being developed as the icon for the town, visible from every area and recognisable from a distance.
-Explore suggestions in partnership with the landowner and stakeholders for improved public access and to identify potential uses for community and recreational purposes
+Working with EDC and other stakeholders to rekindle interest in improvements to Castle Park and developing the park as a major tourist attraction